sevenseacat/cinder/README.md

 ### URL State Management

-Use `Cinder.Table.UrlSync` for bookmarkable table states.
+Cinder can automatically update the URL as you filter and sort your tables, for bookmarkable and shareable URLs.

+1. Add `use Cinder.Table.UrlSync` to your LiveView modules

+2. Add an `handle_params` callback function (or update your existing one) to add a call to `Cinder.Table.UrlSync.handle_params`.
+This will read the current table state from the URL, and store it in a new `url_state` assign.

+3. Use the `url_state` option when defining your table, eg. `Cinder.Table.table url_state={@url_state}`.

-Add `UrlSync.handle_params` to your `handle_params` function, which adds a `url_state` assign to pass through to the table.
-Everything else is handled for you!
+And that's it!
+Everything else is handled for you.

 ```elixir
 defmodule MyAppWeb.UsersLive do